Syksy/curatedPCaData/README.md

     ##  assays() - convert ExperimentList to a SimpleList of matrices
     ##  exportClass() - save data to flat files

+Note that the prefix `curatedPCaData::` is not currently required, as the setting for `LazyData: true` loads the MAE-objects into the active workspace as the package is loaded.
+Thus, writing just `mae_tcga` after `library(curatedPCaData)` would work just as well.
+The `pckgName::object` notation is provided here just for clarity, as different functions may be required to access different functionality of the `MultiAssayExperiment`-objects.

 ## R Shiny

-A web interface built with R Shiny for `curatedPCaData` can be launched
+A basic convenience web interface built with R Shiny for `curatedPCaData` can be launched via:
-via:

     curatedPCaData::shiny()